AspenXDev/Projects/LibraryV0/docs/UserStories.md

 - Shelf location is shown if available.
 - Expected return date is shown if on loan.

+### 3. Register as Member

+> As a `Public User`,
+> I want to register myself as a member of the library,
+> so that I can borrow the books and materials from the library.

+Acceptance Criteria:

+- On-screen confirmation shows success of account creation awaiting Librarian confirmation.
+- User details and credentials are stored (Password is hashed).
+- Fines, reservations, loans are not created.
+- .

 ---

+## Role: Member (authenticated Member with valid JWT and authorized for Member only)

 ### 3. Borrow a Book